Ms. Kryszak is a member of the Cleveland Metropolitan Bar Association, and the Ohio State…

 Attorney Robert E. Lessing, Jr., recently retired from active practice with Kryszak & Associates, Co., LPA.

-Attorney Robert E. Lessing, Jr., recently retired from active practice with Kryszak & Associates, Co., LPA.
-He is still involved with Kryszak & Associates, Co., LPA as a consultant to the office and its clients in his practice areas of Estate Planning, Estate and Trust Administration, Small Business and Real Estate.
-A resident of Lorain County for many years, Mr. Lessing was reared in Parma Heights, Ohio and graduated from Parma Senior High School.
-He received a Bachelor of Arts degree from Capital University in Columbus, Ohio and a Juris Doctor degree from Valparaiso University School of Law in Valparaiso, Indiana.
-Mr. Lessing was independently engaged in the private practice of law since 1976.
-He previously practiced at Law Offices of Robert E. Lessing, Jr., A Legal Professional Association, and Lessing, White & Roig, Ltd., Attorneys at Law, in the areas of estate planning, estates and trusts administration, small business and real estate.
+Attorney Robert E. Lessing, Jr., a founding member of our law firm, is retired from active practice.
+He previously practiced at Lessing & Kryszak, Co., LPA, the Law Offices of Robert E. Lessing, Jr., A Legal Professional Association, and Lessing, White & Roig, Ltd., Attorneys at Law, in the areas of estate planning, estates and trusts administration, small business and real estate.
 He was also employed as an attorney at West, West & Sherman, Attorneys at Law, in Elyria, Ohio, in the general practice of law and National City Bank, Cleveland, Ohio, in the Office of Counsel and the Trust Department.
 A recipient of the Elyria Jaycees Distinguished Service Award, he has also received awards from Who’s Who in the Midwest.
 He has been recognized by Outstanding Young Men of America, Elyria Jaycees-JCI Senator, and he received the Chicago Tribune Medal of Honor.
-He is a member of the Ohio State, Cleveland and Lorain County Bar Associations.
+He was a member of the Ohio State, Cleveland and Lorain County Bar Associations.

 NUVEW | Copyright 2017.
 All Rights Reserved